-In the latter half of the 19th century, the Cuba Libre, the Cuban independence from Spain, movement grew stronger.
+In the latter half of the 19th century, the Cuba Libre (the Cuban independence from Spain) movement grew stronger.
 This movement grew from the economic elites’ desire to have more control over their ecopoltical futures and reached a peak in 1868.
 The brutal rule of Captain-General Francisco Lersundi in Cuba as well as Spain’s internal political instability after the deposal of Queen Isabella II in 1868 served as catalysts for the rebellion that began the Ten Years War.
-Experience the history firsthand on an active tour in Cuba!

 Rebellion started by radical Creole landowners in the eastern part of the island, where the plantations were smaller and more provincial.
 As such, they hadn’t benefited from the earlier sugar boom and saw rebellion as a path to wealth.
 Many factors weakened the rebellion, but the dissension among leadership regarding slavery was the most significant.
 While some expatriates in the U.S. send down supplies and weapons to the rebels, the U.S. government did not recognize the rebellion due to its ambiguous support of slavery.
 In February 1878, the Peace of Zanjon was agreed to and ten years worth of hostilities were suspended.